Root Cause Analysis

 "There are a thousand hacking at the branches of evil for one who is striking at the root, and it may be that he who bestows the largest amount of time and money on the needy is doing the most by his mode of life to produce that misery which he strives in vain to relieve."

 In other words, giving time and money to the needy does not resolve the root cause of their plight.
 It may even make the problem worse.

 Here is the deepest, most penetrating insight on this entire website:

 THE strategic reason popular solutions to the sustainability problem are failing is they do not resolve root causes.
-Given the principle that all problems arise from their root causes, no other explanation is possible because we've seen millions of activists working on the problem for over forty years.
+Given the principle that all causal problems arise from their root causes, no other explanation is possible because we've seen millions of activists working on the problem for over fifty years.

 Popular solutions have made a small difference.
 Many small local successes have occurred.
 We've even had one international success: solving the stratospheric ozone layer problem.
 Overall, however, we've been winning battles but losing the war.